aulveland/CITZ-HWP-Project/Development-&-Deployment.md

 Open up a **Chrome** Browser to [http://localhost:3000/](http://localhost:3000/ )
 The website should now be running on this port.
 To debug redux, a google chrome extension has been added to the store.js file.
-To run on browsers that aren't google chrome, comment out line 36 of the store.js file.
+To run on browsers that aren't google chrome, comment outline 36 of the store.js file.

 Then set up a branch for your changes
 git checkout